hapax/hapax.github.io/assets/imaginary-time.md

 ## Amplitudes and Wick rotation

-The connection to imaginary time comes through the Hamiltonian.
+The Hamiltonian provides the connection to imaginary time.
 First, recall that the *Schrödinger equation* tells us how to evolve a state $|\psi\rangle$ of the system using the Hamiltonian.
 This is simple to solve when the Hamiltonian itself is time-independent: